Your pension, extra information

 The government wants to encourage us all to save for our retirement so they provide something called tax relief.

-The maximum amount you can save into all of your pension arrangements before incurring a tax charge is limited to an annual allowance.
-This is £40,000 for the current tax year (2017/2018).
+The maximum amount you can save into all of your pension arrangements each tax year before incurring a tax charge is limited to an annual allowance.
+This is £40,000 for the current tax year (2018/2019).

 If you exceed the annual allowance or, if applicable, the money purchase annual allowance, a tax charge may apply to the excess.